Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Build a Cloud function that triggers a timer of 45 days to delete objects that have expired.
 - [ ] Develop a script that loops through all Cloud Storage buckets and deletes any buckets that are older than 45 days.

+The best strategies to meet the requirements are:

+**1. Build a lifecycle policy to delete Cloud Storage objects after 45 days.**
+**2. Use signed URLs to allow suppliers limited time access to store their objects.**

+### Explanation:

+**Option 1: Build a lifecycle policy to delete Cloud Storage objects after 45 days.**
+- **Automated Data Expiration:** Cloud Storage lifecycle policies allow you to automatically delete objects after a specified period.
+This meets the requirement of deleting data that is over 45 days old without requiring manual intervention or additional maintenance.
+- **Minimal Maintenance:** Lifecycle policies are easy to set up and manage, providing a low-maintenance solution for automatic data expiration.

+**Option 2: Use signed URLs to allow suppliers limited time access to store their objects.**
+- **Restricted Access:** Signed URLs can be generated to give time-limited access to specific Cloud Storage objects.
+This ensures that suppliers can only upload data within a specific time frame (e.g., 30 minutes).
+- **Granular Access Control:** Signed URLs allow you to control access at a fine-grained level, ensuring that each supplier can only access their own data.
+- **Minimal Maintenance:** Signed URLs are straightforward to implement and do not require a complex setup or ongoing maintenance.

+**Why Other Options are Wrong:**

+**Option 3: Set up an SFTP server for your application, and create a separate user for each supplier.**
+- **Complex and High Maintenance:** Setting up and managing an SFTP server and individual user accounts for thousands of suppliers is complex and high-maintenance.
+This approach does not easily support the requirement for time-limited access or automated data deletion.

+**Option 4: Build a Cloud function that triggers a timer of 45 days to delete objects that have expired.**
+- **Additional Development and Maintenance:** While this approach could meet the data expiration requirement, it involves additional development and ongoing maintenance.
+Cloud Storage lifecycle policies provide a simpler and more efficient solution for this requirement.

+**Option 5: Develop a script that loops through all Cloud Storage buckets and deletes any buckets that are older than 45 days.**
+- **Inefficient and Error-Prone:** This approach is not efficient for handling a large number of objects and is prone to errors.
+It also requires regular execution and maintenance of the script, making it a less desirable solution compared to lifecycle policies.

+### Conclusion:

+**Option 1 (lifecycle policies)** and **Option 2 (signed URLs)** are the most suitable strategies.
+They provide automated, secure, and low-maintenance solutions to meet the requirements of restricting access, providing time-limited write access, and deleting aged data.
 **[⬆ Back to Top](#table-of-contents)**

 ### Your company wants to standardize the creation and management of multiple Google Cloud resources using Infrastructure as Code.
 You want to minimize the amount of repetitive code needed to manage the environment.
 What should you do?